Canlubang: Geography

 Canlubang is bordered by Cabuyao to the north, the barangays of Mapagong, Mayapa, Sirang Lupa and Majada Out of Calamba to the east, by the barangays of Laguerta, Hornalan and Bunggo of Calamba to the south and by Silang, province of Cavite to the west.

 Canlubang has a total land area of 3,912 hectares (9,666.8 acres) making it the largest barangay in Calamba in terms of land area and one of the largest in the country.
 Half of its land (or 50%) is undeveloped agricultural land, 20% is residential, 20% is industrial and 10% is commercial.
 It is classified as a rural area and land use falls under the Growth Management Zone 1 & 2.
 Two industrial parks are currently situated in Canlubang.
 These are the Silangan Industrial Park and the Carmelray Industrial Park 1 which uses 200 and 202 hectares of land respectively.

+Districts

 Demographics

 According to the 2010 census, Barangay Canlubang has a population of 54,655 inhabitants, making it the most populated barangay in Calamba.

 Religion

-Canlubang is predominantly Roman Catholic.
-Other religious sects in the community are Protestant, Baptist, Iglesia ni Cristo and Islam.
+Canlubang is predominantly Catholic.
+Other religious sects in the community are Protestantism, Iglesia ni Cristo and Islam.

-It is the only barangay in the province of Laguna under the Roman Catholic Diocese of San Pablo that hosts a patron saint for itself, St. Joseph the Worker, whose feast is celebrated every May 1.
+It is the only barangay in the province of Laguna under the Diocese of San Pablo that hosts a patron saint for itself, St. Joseph the Worker, whose feast is celebrated every May 1.